intel-lab-lkp/linux/Documentation/virt/kvm/devices/vcpu.rst

 	 =======  ======================================================
 	 -EEXIST  Interrupt number already used
-	 -ENODEV  PMUv3 not supported or GIC not initialized -ENXIO   PMUv3 not supported, missing VCPU feature, missing hardware PMU, or interrupt number not set (non-GICv5 guests, only)
+	 -ENODEV  PMUv3 not supported or GIC not initialized -ENXIO   PMUv3 not supported, missing VCPU feature, neither hardware PMU nor FIXED_COUNTERS_ONLY selected,
-	 -EBUSY   PMUv3 already initialized
+		  or interrupt number not set (non-GICv5 guests only) -EBUSY   PMUv3 already initialized
 	 =======  ======================================================